ampproject/amphtml/extensions/amp-viewer-integration/amp-viewer-integration-internal.md

    };
    ```

-The Viewer then responds with the following message over the port:
+The Viewer needs to respond with the following message over the port:

    ```javascript
    {